massma/teacher-learner-wellbeing/website-src/workshop/module1.md

 ---
-title: "Session 1: Considering Mental Wellbeing in Teaching and Learning"
+pagetitle: "Part 1: Center the Soul"
 ---

+## Session 1: Considering Mental Wellbeing in Teaching and Learning

 Welcome to "Considering the Whole Self in Teaching and Learning"!
 This is part one of a learning community of graduate students designed to